-Active ingredient in this medicine: lidocaine (lignocaine) + prilocaine
+Active ingredients: lidocaine (lignocaine) + prilocaine

-What this medicine is for
+What it is used for

 Topical anesthesia of the skin prior to insertion of IV catheters, blood sampling, vaccination; superficial surgical procedures, including split skin grafting.
 Topical anaesthesia of leg ulcers to facilitate mechanical cleansing and debridement.
 Topical anaesthesia of genital skin prior to superficial surgical procedures or infiltration anaesthesia.
 Topical anaesthesia of the skin prior to minor superficial cosmetic procedures.

 The way to take this medicine is: Topical.
 This medicine is applied directly to the surface of the skin.

 - Store below 30 degrees Celsius

 You should seek medical advice in relation to medicines and use only as directed by a healthcare professional.

 Always read the label.
 If symptoms persist see your healthcare professional.